Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Sagittarius Internal Dynamics

 Velocity maps provide an immediate qualitative view of the dynamics of Sgr.
-Figure~\ref{fig:voronoi_vxvyvz} shows its stellar density as well as the error-weighted average of each velocity component, $(v_x, v_y, v_z)$, for stars within Voronoi cells of approximately 1000 stars defined on their sky positions.
-Voronoi tesellation ensures a constant number of stars per unit of resolution (``pixel''), thus providing a constant signal-to-noise \citep{Cappellari2003}.
+Figure~\ref{fig:voronoi_vxvyvz} shows the stellar density, as well as the error-weighted average of each velocity component, $(v_x, v_y, v_z)$, for stars within Voronoi cells of approximately 1000 stars defined on their sky positions.
+Voronoi tessellation ensures a constant number of stars per unit of resolution (``pixel''), thus providing a constant signal-to-noise ratio \citep{Cappellari2003}.

-The stellar density projected in the sky has an elliptical shaped profile which highest concentration peaks on M54 position.
+The stellar density projected in the sky has an elliptical profile whose concentration peaks at the position of M54.
 Results also show a clear velocity gradient ($>10 \kms$) in $v_z$, to first order comparable with the line-of-sight velocity, indicating rotation about the projected optical minor axis of Sgr.
-This gradient is almost parallel to the bulk tangential velocity of Sgr, and to the direction of the stream (along $\Lambda$).
+This gradient is almost parallel to the bulk tangential velocity of Sgr and to the direction of the stream (along $\Lambda$).